2320 14th Avenue SE

-Regardless of your age, it's important to have an estate plan in place.
+Regardless of your age, it’s important to have an estate plan in place.
 You may need a will and you may want to consider a living trust, as well as other key documents, such as a durable power of attorney and an advance directive.
 If you have a business, then a succession plan or a buy/sell document should be reviewed and discussed too.
 We recommend having your estate plan reviewed every three years, along with having your beneficiaries updated on all of your retirement, insurance and investment accounts.
 We can work with your attorney to ensure all of your bases are covered.

 It's never too early to plan for retirement.
 As you advance in your career, it's important to take advantage of your company retirement plan.
 We help you evaluate your options and identify other important elements of your future retirement, including cash flow, income needs, and more.

 Early in our conversations, we'll take a look at your current investment holdings and identify opportunities for improvement or updates.
 As your goals or financial situation change, you may need to adjust your portfolio.
 We aim to create a diversified portfolio that aligns with your risk tolerance and focuses on pursuing your goals, not chasing the markets.

 While decisions are rarely made solely on a tax impact, it’s important to have a working knowledge of the income or estate tax issues and costs involved.
 A major goal of tax planning is minimizing federal income tax liability.
 This can be achieved by reducing taxable income, deduction planning, investment tax planning, and year-end planning strategies.
 Working with your CPA, we guide clients through a full range of tax planning decisions with strategies that aim to minimize their tax liabilities and maximize their cash flow.